trust-agi/trust-agi.github.io/content/.ipynb_checkpoints/_index-checkpoint.md

         <br>

-        The **Trustworthy AGI (TrustAGI) Lab** at Griffith University is at the forefront of pioneering research in Artificial General Intelligence, focusing on developing ethical, reliable, and safe AI technologies.
-This leading lab is dedicated to advancing the understanding and application of AGI through innovative projects and collaborations.
+        The **Trustworthy AGI (TrustAGI) Lab** at [Griffith University](https://www.griffith.edu.au/) is at the forefront of pioneering research in Artificial General Intelligence, focusing on developing ethical, reliable, and safe AI technologies.
+This leading lab is dedicated to advancing the understanding and application of AGI through innovative projects, publications, and collaborations.